All Episodes

 It's not like he destroyed a flag.

-And it's not, I don't think it's illegal to try to save a flag.
+It's not, I don't think it's illegal to try to save a flag.

-Apparently, the Police who arrested him also didn't know what crime they were arresting him for, he says, and that it took them an hour of discussion to come up with something that looked like a crime that they could say that was why they arrested him.
+Apparently the police who arrested him also didn't know what crime they were arresting him for, he says, and that it took them an hour of discussion to come up with something that looked like a crime that they could say that was why they arrested him.

 So can you be arrested before they know why they're arresting you?